If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Child Protection Protocol (CPP)

-All cases that require an investigation response are worked in consultation with Police and must follow the Child Protection Protocol.
+All cases requiring an investigation response are worked in consultation with Police and must follow the Child Protection Protocol.
+We work to build and deepen our understanding of any harm impacting oranga for te tamaiti or rangatahi.

 What is the Child Protection Protocol

 When a report of concern of potential harm, abuse or neglect may be a criminal offence, we must work together with Police to ensure our actions do not compromise each other's focus.
-The Child Protection Protocol: Joint Operating Procedures (CPP) is the process that we follow.
+The Child Protection Protocol: Joint Operating Procedures (CPP) is the process that we follow to ensure our repsonse is coordinated.

 When to follow it